Paper Science & Engineering

 |Hispanic or Latino||0|

-Paper Engineering appeals to people across the globe.
+Students from other countries are interested in Paper Engineering, too.
 About 71.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea